 Knowing When an iMessage is Sent

-If Delivered is not displayed under the last message, that message was not received by the recipient’s device.
-In this situation, the receiving device could be offline or otherwise not connected to the Internet.
-If the option to “Send as SMS” is turned off, the iMessage will not be delivered until the device goes back online.
+If “Delivered” is not displayed under the last message, that message was not received by the recipient’s device.
+In this situation, the iPhone is having issues connecting to the iMessage server.
+This could be caused if there is no Internet connection.
+If the option to “Send as SMS” is turned off, the iMessage will not be delivered until the device is back online.

 You can force an undelivered iMessage to be sent as a regular text message regardless of the “Send as SMS” setting.
 If the Messages app is having difficulty sending an iMessage, simply touch and hold the undelivered message until the option to Send as Text Message appears.
 This effectively overrides the “Send as SMS” setting for this individual message.